sandialabs/matcal/documentation/source/Setting Up MatCal.rst

 creating an appropriate MatCal Python environment, and confirming that the setup is working correctly.

 This setup will allow users to use MatCal in a limited capacity.
-MatCal wiil be able to interface with models that have a Python interface and be limited to optimization methods from scipy.
-To enable more complex models and optimization methods, following the Advanced Setup will be required.
+MatCal will be able to interface with models that have a Python interface and be limited to optimization methods from scipy.
+To enable more complex models and optimization methods, following the :ref:`Advanced Setup` will be required.

+Instructions for compiling the documentation will be added in the near future.

 Clone Repository
 -------------